Of Saatnâme: Islamic Timekeeping and Astrology Texts

 The Origins of Saatnâme Literature

-One of the key influences behind the emergence of the saatnâme genre within this broader literature was the Qur’anic emphasis on the superiority of certain times over others—such as the declaration that the Night of Qadr is better than a thousand months.
-Such verses inspired efforts to understand the value of time and observe auspicious moments.
-The term saatnâme combines the Arabic word sâ‘at (meaning “time” or “clock”) with the Persian suffix -name (meaning “book”), thus denoting a treatise about time or timekeeping.
-Drawing from Ilm al-Nujum (astronomy/astrology), saatnâmes are didactic texts -written in prose or verse- that explain how to determine specific times and their spiritual significance or effects.
+The term saatnâme joins the Arabic word sâ’at (meaning “time” or “clock”) with the Persian suffix -name (meaning “book”).
+Together, they denote a treatise about time or timekeeping.
+Drawing from Ilm al-Nujum (astronomy/astrology), saatnâmes are didactic texts — written in prose or verse — that explain how to determine specific times and their spiritual significance.

-Relying on calculations rooted in Ilm al-Nujum, saatnâmes detail activities that should or should not be performed at specific times, based on the seven planets and twelve zodiac signs (Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius, Pisces).
-A single day is divided into seven distinct periods: tulû, kuşluk, zevâl, öğle, beyne’s-salât, asr, and ahir-i rûz (though naming and classification vary by author).
-Each of these periods is analyzed in relation to the influence of Venus (Zühre), Mercury (Utarit), Sun (Şems), Moon (Kamer), Saturn (Zühal), Jupiter (Müşteri), and Mars (Merih).
-Guidance is provided on which activities are appropriate for specific times or days, based on the condition and influence of these celestial bodies.
+These texts rely on calculations rooted in Ilm al-Nujum.
+They detail which activities one should or should not perform at specific times, based on the seven planets and twelve zodiac signs.
+Authors divided a single day into seven distinct periods: tulû, kuşluk, zevâl, öğle, beyne’s-salât, asr, and ahir-i rûz (though naming varies by author).
+Each period relates to the influence of one of seven celestial bodies: Venus (Zühre), Mercury (Utarit), Sun (Şems), Moon (Kamer), Saturn (Zühal), Jupiter (Müşteri), and Mars (Merih).
+Authors then guided readers on which activities suited each time or day, based on the condition of these bodies.

 Content and Purpose of Saatnâmes

-Among the topics addressed in saatnâmes are acts of worship deemed suitable for particular times, recommended prayers, eschatological discussions, general religious knowledge, and moral advice.
-Even mundane matters -like personality traits based on birth time, wearing new clothes, setting out on journeys, hunting, engaging in commerce, or bloodletting- are discussed in relation to timekeeping.
-Alongside the spiritual dimensions of time, saatnâmes also touch upon cosmic phenomena, including seasons, rainfall, snowfall, and other natural events.
-While rooted in Ilm al-Nujum and religious texts, these works often incorporate israiliyat (Judeo-Christian traditions) and folk mythology.
+Saatnâmes cover a wide range of topics.
+They address acts of worship suitable for particular times, recommended prayers, eschatological discussions, general religious knowledge, and moral advice.
+They also tackle everyday matters — personality traits based on birth time, wearing new clothes, setting out on journeys, hunting, commerce, and bloodletting.
+Beyond the spiritual, saatnâmes touch on cosmic phenomena such as seasons, rainfall, snowfall, and other natural events.
+While rooted in Ilm al-Nujum and religious texts, these works often draw on israiliyat (Judeo-Christian traditions) and folk mythology.

-The earliest known author of a saatnâme is Hibetullah b.
-Ibrahim, whose exact date of death is unknown.
-In his work, he identifies his sources as follows: “This book, known as the Saatnâme, was compiled and translated from many noble books, supported by the evidence of the Qur’an and the Prophetic Hadith.”
+Hibetullah b.
+Ibrahim is the earliest known author of a saatnâme, though his exact date of death is unknown.
+He described his sources clearly: “This book, known as the Saatnâme, was compiled and translated from many noble books, supported by the evidence of the Qur’an and the Prophetic Hadith.”

-Though similar in some respects to other treatises written about the days of the week, saatnâmes tend to offer more comprehensive guidance, covering empirical observations, meteorological phenomena, and diverse topics.
-For example, a saatnâme might advise: “Each day has an auspicious hour.
-Today begins nobly, but a robe tailored today will bring its wearer misery and sorrow.
-Those shaved today will not find relief from grief until this day recurs.”
-Similarly, one text describes Monday as follows: “Do not journey eastward.
-If today is the first of Muharram, winter will be harsh, summer hot, honey and inheritance plentiful, yet weeds will suffer, women will die in Khorasan, there will be prosperity in Kuhistan, but famine in Pars.”
-Another text concerning December (Kânûn-ı Evvel) states: “If a solar eclipse occurs, rain and snow will be abundant, winter severe, grain and grass plentiful, fish and other birds abundant, while conflict will erupt in the Maghreb and many nobles will perish in Arabia.
+Saatnâmes offer more comprehensive guidance than similar treatises about the days of the week.
+They cover empirical observations, meteorological phenomena, and diverse practical topics.
+One text might advise: “Each day has an auspicious hour.
+Today begins nobly, but a robe tailored today will bring its wearer misery and sorrow.”
+Another describes Monday thus: “Do not journey eastward.
+If today is the first of Muharram, winter will be harsh and summer hot.”
+A passage about December (Kânûn-ı Evvel) states: “If a solar eclipse occurs, rain and snow will be abundant, winter severe, and grain plentiful.”

 History and Prominent Works of Saatnâme

-Although it is unknown who authored the first saatnâme or when it was composed, the genre is believed to have emerged between the 8th and 9th centuries CE.
-A saatnâme manuscript dated 1670 notes that it was translated from a work by Abū Ma‘shar al-Balkhī (d.
+Scholars believe the saatnâme genre emerged between the 8th and 9th centuries CE.
+No one knows who wrote the first saatnâme or exactly when.
+A manuscript dated 1670 notes that a translator adapted it from a work by Abū Ma’shar al-Balkhī (d.
 886).
-This suggests that the tradition of saatnâme writing may have begun with him.
-Although no work explicitly titled Saatnâme by Abū Ma‘shar al-Balkhī survives, his astronomical texts likely provided foundational material for later saatnâme literature.
-Some saatnâmes were standalone works, while others appeared as chapters within larger compilations: such as Erzurumlu İbrahim Hakkı’s Marifetname.
+This suggests he may have founded the tradition.
+No work explicitly titled Saatnâme by Abū Ma’shar al-Balkhī survives, but his astronomical texts likely provided foundational material for later authors.
+Some saatnâmes stood as independent works, while others appeared as chapters within larger compilations — such as Erzurumlu İbrahim Hakkı’s Marifetname.

 The most renowned saatnâme is attributed to Hibetullah b.
 Ibrahim, whose work survives in the largest number of manuscripts in Arabic and Persian, preserved in manuscript libraries.
 Other notable contributors to the genre include Abū Ma‘shar al-Balkhī, Abdülganî bin Celîl Geredevi (d.
 1586), and Erzurumlu İbrahim Hakkı (d.
 1780).